 - Regarding the "This is what we get" follow-up from the reporters: Where are they seeing this?
 Is it being reported by the browser?
 Is it being reported by the email client?
 Are there any "learn more" links?
 Could I get a screenshot if possible?

-#4 Updated by Marilyn Weber almost 4 years ago
+#4 Updated by Marilyn Weber over 4 years ago

 Here are the replies:

 -The problem is not with the CUNY e-mail system, it’s with the different browsers.
 They issue a warning the first time someone tries to connect to Enclave.

 -The link to Enclave is in the Commons domain at the Graduate Center.
 The magazine is uploaded by the designer directly into it.